What do I need to know about Old Town San Diego?

-No one should really ever be surprised that San Diego is a top U.S. travel destination.
-It’s sunny nearly every day of the year, the beaches are lovely, eating tacos for every meal is completely acceptable and the city is German for, well, you know.
+Old Town San Diego is one of my favorite spots in the city!
+I used to tell my tour guests that there was just an unexplainable magic in the air there.
+No one should really ever be surprised that San Diego is a top U.S. travel destination, as it’s sunny nearly every day of the year, the beaches are lovely, eating tacos for every meal is completely acceptable and the city is German for, well, you know.
 It’s kind of a big deal.

 And then, of course, there’s the fact that Old Town San Diego is the birthplace of California, with Spanish explorers staking claim to the area as early as the mid sixteenth century and the first Mission and Presidio founded in 1769.
 Naturally, the Old Town of today isn’t quite the same but the state park has been restored to the way it would have looked in the mid-nineteenth century and the wonder and enchantment of a new world still lingers.
 Any time of the day spent in Old Town is well worth it, as there are a number ways to experience the area.